paritytech/substrate-api-sidecar/guides/ASSET_HUB_MIGRATION.md

 This comprehensive guide explains how to configure Asset Hub migration in Substrate API Sidecar and understand the related elastic scaling changes that prepare the API for future multi-block scenarios.

+## ⚠️ Important: Niche Feature Notice

+**The `useRcBlock` parameter and elastic scaling functionality is a specialized feature designed for stakeholders who specifically need to track Asset Hub blocks using relay chain block references.**

+**If you are not planning to use the relay chain as a way to track Asset Hub state, you can safely ignore everything related to `useRcBlock` and elastic scaling in this guide.** Standard Asset Hub queries will continue to work exactly as before without any configuration changes.

 ## Environment Variables

 ### Required Configuration